Here is my favourite room from my Greg’s Condo project.

 I painted these using Rustoleum Silver spray paint.
 When I did the first one, I sanded it down ,and then sprayed.
 But because it is a very thin veneer over MDF, it wore down to the particle board very easily.
 So, for the second one I primed it instead, and then spray painted.
 This is the better method.
 Here is what they look like painted

 The bedding I purchased online from Joss and Main/Wayfair.
 I love online shopping, especially when they ship for free.
-You can go here to shop for the same or something similar.
-The bedding is Ashley reversible comforter set in Grey.
+If you like this bedding you can find it here

 I really love the look of this.
 The cat and the dog also like it.
 Unfortunately the cat drools, so he’s not allowed in there anymore 🙂